balasubramani7010/M1_Bus_ticket_booking_App/1_Requirements/README.md

    -CANCEL A TICKET: one can cancel a ticket using mobile number.

-   -USER: user can give a name and password to enter the platform
+   -AVAILABILITY: user can check the availability of the seats.

    -EXIT: by clicking this one can exit
 ## Weakness